peggyrayzis/react-native-create-bridge/README.md

   - If this is your first Swift module in your project, you will need to make sure you have a Obj-C bridging header to expose any Obj-C code to Swift.
 Read [Importing Obj-C into Swift](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) to learn more.

 ## Goals
-- [x] Delivers bridge module in Obj-C, Swift, & Java
+- [x] Delivers bridge module in Obj-C, Swift, Kotlin, & Java
 - [x] Compatible with all versions of React Native, including v0.40+
 - [ ] Config to remove comments for more experienced users
 - [ ] Modifies existing project files (`AppDelegate.h`, `MainApplication.java`) to complete the bridging process